farm-fe/farm/README.md

 ## Intro

-Farm is a super-fast, lightweight web building tool written in Rust.
+Farm is a super-fast web building tool written in Rust.
 Benchmark against other tools (using Turbopack's benchmark, 1000 React components) as shown below:

 ![xx](./assets/benchmark.png)